Probate Q&A Series

 • File a primary administration here under Chapter 28A.

-• Use certified letters from North Carolina to start ancillary administration elsewhere.
+• Use certified letters from North Carolina to start ancillary administration elsewhere, if required by that state’s law.

 • Provide all required notices in both states.